JuliaParallel/Dagger.jl/docs/src/processors.md

 ## Dynamic worker pools

-Daggers default scheduler supports modifying the worker pool while the scheduler is running.
-This is done by modifying the `Processor`s of the `Context` supplied to the scheduler at initialization using `addprocs!(ctx, ps)` and `rmprocs(ctx, ps)` where `ps` can be `Processors` or just process ids.
+Dagger's default scheduler supports modifying the worker pool while the scheduler is running.
+This is done by modifying the `Processor`s of the `Context` supplied to the scheduler at initialization using `addprocs!(ctx, ps)` and `rmprocs(ctx, ps)` where `ps` can be `Processor`s or just process ids.

 An example of when this is useful is in HPC environments where individual jobs to start up workers are queued so that not all workers are guaranteed to be available at the same time.

 New workers will typically be assigned new tasks as soon as the scheduler sees them.
 Removed workers will finish all their assigned tasks but will not be assigned any new tasks.
 Note that this makes it difficult to determine when a worker is no longer in use by Dagger.
 Contributions to alleviate this uncertainty are welcome!

 Example: